Azure/manage-azure-policy/README.md

   * Prerequisite: You should have installed Azure cli on your local machine to run the command or use the cloudshell in the Azure portal.
 To install Azure cli, follow [Install Azure Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 To use cloudshell, follow [CloudShell Quickstart](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
 After you have one of the above ready, follow these steps:

-  * Run the below Azure cli command and copy the output JSON object to your clipboard.
+  * Run the below Azure CLI command and copy the output JSON object to your clipboard.

 ```bash